Iretha/tutorials/example-bdd-cucumber/readme.md

 example-bdd-cucumber
 ===========================
-This is an example **Stock management application**, which illustartes how to implement test scenarios and features with [Cucumber](https://cucumber.io/docs/reference/jvm#java).
+This is an example **Stock management application**, which illustrates how to implement test scenarios and features with [Cucumber](https://cucumber.io/docs/reference/jvm#java).